This program is available at the Springfield - Leffel Lane location.

 Distance students completing lab courses in clinical agencies may be required to complete health requirements prior to their first lab course.

-Transfer Options Students enrolled in the Associate of Science Medical Laboratory Technology degree program are preparing for employment upon graduation from the program.
+Transfer Options Students enrolled in the Associate of Applied Science Medical Laboratory Technology degree program are preparing for employment upon graduation from the program.
 However, at some point many of these students are also interested in completing a bachelor's degree.
 A number of colleges/universities have designed bachelor's completion programs for students completing applied degrees.
-Local programs include:
+Select programs include: